univention/nubus-directory-importer/load-tests/README.md

 ### Prerequisites

 * An AD machine generated with https://jenkins2022.knut.univention.de/job/UCS-5.0/job/UCS-5.0-9/view/Personal%20environments/job/UcsW2k19ADEnvironment/ The AD connection details can be found in the UCS primary with `ucr dump | grep connector/ad`.
-You need to add the windows hostename to `/etc/hosts`.
+You need to add the windows hostname to `/etc/hosts`.
 * A Nubus for k8s deployment and it's UDM credentials.